docker/docs/engine/installation/linux/docker-ee/suse.md

     $ sudo service docker start
     ```

-3. On production systems, you should install a specific version of Docker
+3. On production systems, you should install a specific version of Docker EE
     instead of always using the latest.
 List the available versions.
 The
     following example only lists binary packages and is truncated.
 To also list
     source packages, omit the `-t package` flag from the command.